Introduction

 - Click the Restore button

-Note: The Restore button will only be enabled when settings for the selected item(s) are different from the document settings (settings saved by Apply as Default).
-The Restore button will be disabled if you did not save any settings for the selected item(s).
+Note: The Restore button will only be enabled when settings for the selected item(s) are different from the document's current default settings (settings saved by Set as Default).
+The Restore button will be disabled if you do not save any settings for the selected item(s).
+See: How to Set the Default Type of Significance Test to learn more about changing the default settings.

 How to Compare Significant Differences Between Columns